fzhurd/presentation-spark-101/README.md

 4. Demo 2
 5. Demo 3

-The idea of the Demo is to show examples of getting started with Spark.
-This will be using notebooks.
+The idea of the Demo is to show examples of getting started with Spark through jupyter notebooks.